This product was discontinued. For your convenience, we decided to leave this page up.

 Power & Run Time

 The generator features a conventional pull-start mechanism.
-It is rated for a noise of 61 dBA (just slightly more noisy than an office).
+It is rated for a noise of 61 dBA (just slightly more noisy than background music).

 As the generator's weight is 185 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
-Never less, it can still be moved quite conveniently with the help of a wheel kit and a folding handle, once it is placed on the ground.
+However, its challenging mobility is solved by its wheel kit and its folding handle, which will ease its displacement, once it is on the floor.

 Honda’s iAVR (opens in a new tab) (Intelligent Automatic Voltage Regulation) reduces voltage fluctuation by up to 50% over current AVR systems.